CraftAcademyLabs/coach-guides/weeks/week_5.md

   - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Faraz
       - Basic application structure
       - Rails doctrine, etc...
-  - [ ] Morning: Cartify demo - Faraz
+  - [ ] Morning: Release cartify documentation and recording of demo - Faraz

 - **Wednesday:**
+  - [ ] Morning: Rails demo: Active Record (migrations, associations, CRUD functions) - Faraz
   - [ ] Afternoon: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Oliver

-    - Send out slides before (Tuesday)
+- **Thursday:**
-  - [ ] Afternoon: Rails demo: Advanced Routing (plus resources, nested routes, associations) (use the AUT app and extend it with commenting on articles functionality.
+    - [ ] Morning: Rails demo: Advanced Routing (plus resources, nested routes, associations) (use the AUT app and extend it with commenting on articles functionality.
 See the weekend challenge)- Oliver

-- **Thursday:**
-    - [ ] Morning: Rails demo: Active Record (migrations, associations, CRUD functions) - Faraz
     - [ ] Afternoon: Talk about the midcourse project - Faraz & Oliver

 - **Friday:**